What is the difference between the MP4 and AVI video options?

 On YouTube, you may need to change the video quality setting (from the gear-wheel icon) to a higher setting.

-On Facebook, if you have uploaded a video with resolution of 480p or higher, you will probably need to press on the "HD" button to see the HD version of it.
+On Facebook, if you have uploaded a video with resolution of 480p or higher, you might need to press the "HD" button (or gear-wheel icon "1080p" settings for example) to see the HD version of it.

-If you want to retain the best quality video when uploading on different sites, we suggest using the MP4 video option downloaded at the highest 1080p resolution whenever possible.
+If you want to retain the best quality video when uploading on different sites, we suggest using the MP4 video option on Glitterboo downloaded at the highest 1080p resolution whenever possible.

 How can I get my videos to autoplay on Facebook?